Fort Lauderdale Child Custody Attorneys

 If you and your ex have an amicable relationship and largely agree on how child custody should be handled, custody cases can take a short amount of time.
 In contrast, custody cases where both exes are estranged or strongly disagree about custody can take a significant amount of time to process.

-Mediation is a mandatory step in Florida child custody cases.
-The court assigns a mediator to the case, who attempts to work with the parents (or their attorneys, if necessary) to determine a mutually beneficial child custody arrangement.
+The court assigns a mediator to the case, who seeks to work with the parents (or their attorneys, if necessary) to determine a mutually beneficial child custody arrangement.

 During the mediation phase, various parameters of the child custody arrangement are established, including:

-• Whether or not a child support arrangement is necessary,
+- Whether or not a child supportarrangement is necessary

-• how the parents will exchange custody,
+- How the parents will exchange custody

-• what kind of life insurance and medical care the parents want for the children,
+- What kind of life insurance and medical care the parents want for the children

-• the desires of each parent concerning preferences such as education and religion,
+- The desires of each parent concerning preferences such as education and religion

-The success of the mediation phase then determines the next steps.
-If the mediation phase is successful, the parents draft a parenting plan detailing how the custody arrangement will be handled.
 Details in the parenting plan include how the children will spend holidays, what days of the week each parent has with the children, where they’ll exchange custody, how parents will handle events such as parent-teacher conferences, etc.

 Should circumstances change for either parent and the original custody arrangement becomes untenable, either parent can request a modification to the custody arrangement.